crmpicco/aws-certifications/deployment-provisioning-automation.md

 They are encrypted and stored in a S3 bucket and decrypted when you access them

+### Sticky Sessions

+Override the load balancing algorithm.
+Uses a session cookie to identify that sessions belong to the same user.

+Use them when your application stores session data locally on the same server.

+Typically used for eCommerce shopping carts, online forms, training websites where we don't want the user logged out

 ## EC2 Image Builder

 Allows you to create EC2 images